reefab/Projo/README.md

 documentation but I'm not sure if it's necessary.

-Do note that you'll need a straight DB9<->DB9 male-female cable (or you'll spend a few days wondering why it doesn't work with a null-modem cable).
+Do note that you'll need a straight DB9<->DB9 male-female cable (or you'll spend a few days wondering why it doesn't work with a null-modem cable, not that it happened to me...).

 ## Installation